goreleaser/goreleaser/www/docs/customization/build.md

     # Custom environment variables to be set during the builds.
     #
-    # Invalid and empty environment variables are ignored.
+    # Invalid environment variables will be ignored.
     #
     # Default: `os.Environ()` merged with what you set the root `env` section.
     env: